Agricultural Sprayer Boom Height Control

 Conclusion

 A model need not be perfect or dimensionally accurate for it to be a useful basis for understanding dynamics, couplings, and non-linearities in a plant that needs a control system.
-Forcing yourself to attempt a fair model before jumping to iterate schemes on live equipment is good discipline.
-It gives you a chance to strip away complexity and build it back element-by-element.
-Through this process of understanding the plant your design creativity kicks-in.
+Forcing myself to attempt a fair model before jumping to iterate schemes on live equipment has always helped me focus.
+It gives me a chance to strip away complexity, start simple, and build back complexity element-by-element only as needed.